Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Finite length property

 Note that $B$ does not have any nontrivial equivariant subspaces, so $\length(B)=1$.
 By Lemma~\ref{lem:SES}(i) applied to $V=B$ and $W=\lin{\atoms\choose k}$ we thus obtain:

 and conclude the proof of Lemma~\ref{lem:ordered-length-1o}. \end{proof}

 The following is now easy:

-\begin{lemma} The ordered atoms $\atoms=(\Rat,<)$ have the finite length property.
+\begin{theorem} The ordered atoms $\atoms=(\Rat,<)$ have the finite length property.
 For an equivariant orbit-finite set $Q$, the space $\lin Q$ has length at most

-\end{lemma} \begin{proof} If $Q$ has only one orbit, then it is an image of an equivariant surjective function from $\atoms\choose k$, where $k$ is the atom dimension of $Q$.
+\end{theorem} \begin{proof} If $Q$ has only one orbit, then there is an equivariant surjective function from $\atoms\choose k$ to $Q$, where $k$ is the atom dimension of $Q$ (see~\cite[Lem.~3.20]{bojanczyk_slightly2018}).
 By induction on $k$, using Lemma~\ref{lem:ordered-length-1o}, we obtain